gmzsebastian/SLSNe/docs/index.rst

 sample published in `this paper <https://ui.adsabs.harvard.edu/abs/2024arXiv240707946G>`_, where we describe the methods used to create the catalog.
 In this documentation, we provide a number of functions to access the catalog and work with the data.

-For examples on how to access the data see the Tutorials menu.
+For details about the installation and reference data, see the User Guide below.

 .. toctree::
    :maxdepth: 2